JianZ233/HPML_Project2/README.md

 ## Acknowledgments

 This project utilized the [Meta-Llama-3.1-8B-FP8](https://huggingface.co/neuralmagic/Meta-Llama-3.1-8B-FP8) model hosted on Hugging Face for testing and validation purposes.
 We thank Neural Magic for making this resource publicly available, enabling comprehensive evaluation of our model loader.

+We would also like to express our gratitude to **Dr. Kaoutar El Maghraoui**, our professor, and **IBM mentor Antoni Viros i Martin** for their invaluable guidance and support throughout this project.

 ## Citation